-Also, menopausal and post menopausal women experience a reduction in bone breaks and an increase in bone density when they supplement with phytoestrogens and vitamin D (4).
+Also, menopausal and postmenopausal women experience a reduction in bone breaks and an increase in bone density when they supplement with phytoestrogens and vitamin D (4).

-Other positive studies have also shown that phytoestrogens can reduce your risk of heart disease as they can reduce the build up of plaque in the arteries (5,6).
+Other positive studies have also shown that phytoestrogens can reduce your risk of heart disease as they can reduce the build-up of plaque in the arteries (5,6).

 It is clear that menopausal women benefit from a regular intake of phytoestrogens.
-For these women I would recommend freshly ground flaxseeds as the best source.
+For these women, I would recommend freshly ground flaxseeds as the best source.
 You need to be wary of soy as so much of it is from genetically modified sources.
 Adding a couple of teaspoons of freshly ground flax seeds to your morning breakfast, smoothie or over a salad is a great option.

 For everyone else, I still encourage the inclusion of phytoestrogens in the diet, but just watch your intake.
 Adding a few teaspoons of freshly ground flax seeds to your meals several times a week can provide you with some great nutrients and essential fatty acids.
-Keep in mind, that if you notice and increase in PMS symptoms or breast tenderness, then this may be an indication that phytoestrogens are not right for you.
+Keep in mind, that if you notice an increase in PMS symptoms or breast tenderness, then this may be an indication that phytoestrogens are not right for you.

 As a general rule, I would not advise pregnant women and children to consume excess phytoestrogens.
-The reason for this is that there is just not enough long term information out there to tell us what effects phytoestrogens have on unborn babies and growing children.
+The reason for this is that there is just not enough long-term information out there to tell us what effects phytoestrogens have on unborn babies and growing children.

 If you want to find out what are the best foods for you, then sign up for an online naturopathic consultation to get your personalised prescription.